streamnative/function-mesh-website/docs/scaling.md

 ### Examples

-These examples describe how to autoscaling the number of Pods running Pulsar Functions.
+These examples describe how to auto-scale the number of Pods running Pulsar Functions.

 - Function Mesh supports automatically scaling up the number of Pods by updating the `maxReplica` parameter.
 In this case, the number of Pods is updated to `8` when 80% CPU is utilized.